vhaghani26/epigenerate/README.md

 ## Conda Usage ##

 Are you using Conda?
 The answer should be _yes_.
 Is the Conda directory in your home directory?
 The answer should be _no_.
 Reset your $HOME to `/share/lasallelab/$USER` and do **all** of your work from there.
+Please see the `conda.md` file for more information.